Rationing (film): Plot

 To everyone's surprise Iris approves of the young couple's plans to marry, but advises them to wait until after the war.
 Dorothy refuses to wait, but Lance is suspicious, since he knows his father broke off the engagement to Iris when he was in the service during World War I, and married a French girl he met overseas instead.

 Lance and Dorothy argue over this and she breaks off their engagement.
-Lance is devastated and comes to see hs father, explaining that he had needed $2,000 to elope with Dorothy and ignore Iris' advice.
+Lance is devastated and comes to see his father, explaining that he had needed $2,000 to elope with Dorothy and ignore Iris' advice.
 Ben explains that he got $2,000 after his own parents, and that he will sell part of his grocery store to the owner of the gas station, Cash Riddle, in order to give Lance the money he needs.

 Iris continues to put obstacles in Ben's way, stopping more goods from reaching his store.
 By pure jealousy she stops Ben from giving a girdle from his store to the lovely becoming new barber, Miss McCue, and Ben has to sneak over to Miss McCue in the night to get it delivered.
 The day after, Iris claims she has to count the girdles in his store, to ensure that a new regulation is followed.
 Ben then has to get the girdle back from Miss McCue to not arouse suspicion.

 In order to do something about his situation, Ben goes to Washington D.C. to meet his old friend from the service, Senator Ed White.
 Since Ed isn't available, Ben has to run around town to "unfreeze" girdles.
 When he finally meets Ed, the senator tells him there has never been a regulation of girdles to his knowledge.